Riverstone, New South Wales: Schools

-Riverstone features two public schools: Riverstone High School and Riverstone Public School.
-It also has three private schools: St Johns Catholic Primary School (Est 1882), Norwest Christian College (1980) (formerly known as Coverdale Christian School) and Australian Christian College.
+There are currently two public schools in Riverstone: Riverstone High School (Est 1963) and Riverstone Public School (Est 1882).
+Originally the school operated on the site now housing the Museum.
+For many years the Infants Department and Primary School were in separate buildings but are now located on the one site in Elizabeth Street.
+Riverstone also has three private schools: St Johns Catholic Primary School (Est 1950), Norwest Christian College (1980) (formerly known as Coverdale Christian School) and Australian Christian College.
 ACC has two components: the on campus day school and the distance education school, which serves home educated students across New South Wales.